 So, what form of vitamin D is best?
 Vitamin D3 is more effective and therefore a better choice for a woman with PCOS who is likely experiencing low levels of vitamin D. Below, I have some great vitamin D3 supplements to choose from!
 They vary in concentration, so consult with your doctor on the amount of vitamin D that’s right for you before choosing a supplement.

-By the way, the reason why you should consult your doctor and get lab work done to really understand how much vitamin D you need is because vitamin D is not a water soluble vitamin.
+By the way, it’s important to consult your doctor and get lab work done to understand how much vitamin D you actually need.
+Why?
+Because vitamin D is not a water-soluble vitamin.
 This means that if you have too much, you won’t just pee it out like some other vitamins.
 Vitamin D stores in your body and you want to closely monitor your intake to make sure that you’re taking the right amount for your body.

 Vitamin D3 Benefits For PCOS